2018 Festival Exhibits

 The genius of Maestro Matteo, who created the work between 1175 and 1188, goes beyond interpretations that have tried to explain the Portico.
 The apocalypse (the book of Revelation) is only one of several interpretations, even though the central scene of the tympanum does not represent the Final Judgment.
 It features Christ the King, not in a judgmental position, but waiting for the pilgrims; it is indeed through the gaze of James the Apostle, set at the feet of Christ, that the pilgrim is introduced to the figure of Christ seated on the throne of glory.
 Christ, with a serene gaze, loving and full of peace, waits for us at the end of our journey and, welcoming us, fills our heart with hope.
 Looking at the Portico through an extraordinary photographic reconstruction prepared for the Jubilee Year of St. James, the visitor will truly behold a message of hope for all men, believers and non-believers, as all are driven by the same desire for happiness.

-Out of Many - Stories of Migration
+Out of Many -

 "Out of Many" is a moving and eye-opening photography exhibition that works from the premise: We all came from somewhere … or somewhere else.
 The stories and experiences of multiple generations of Pittsburgh immigrants make up the lens through which the larger story of America is seen and felt.